Discrete geometry and isotropic surfaces: Discrete moment map flow

 The flow has typical properties of ODE with smooth coefficients: \begin{prop} Assume that $\tau_t:[0,C)\to\scrM_N$ is a maximal solution of the the discrete moment map flow.
 If $\tau_t$ is bounded for $t\in [0,C)$, then $C=+\infty$.
 If in addition $\tau_t$ converges to some $\tau_\infty$, then $\mu_N^r(\tau_\infty)\in\ker\delta_{\tau_\infty}^*$. \end{prop} \begin{rmk} If the function $\|\mu^r_N\|^2$ on $\scrM_N$ was Morse, any bounded flow $\tau_t$ would automatically converge toward a critical point of the function.
 Although we are not trying to prove this fact, all our experiments with the DMMF program seem to indicate that the flow is generically bounded and convergent.
 If $\ker\delta_{\tau_\infty} = 0$, the conclusion of Proposition~\ref{prop:convflow} implies that $\mu_N^r(\tau_\infty)$ is a constant discrete function and, by Stokes theorem, $\tau_\infty$ must be an isotropic quadrangular mesh.
 Notice that the fact that the kernel of the operator $\delta_\tau^\star$ is $1$-dimensional holds for generic $\tau$ according to Proposition~\ref{prop:generickernel}.
 This is also confirmed by all the experiments using the DMMF program. \end{rmk} \begin{proof} If $C$ is finite, and $\frac {d\tau}{dt}$ is bounded, then $\tau_t$ must converge to some $\tau_C$ as $t\to C$.
 This contradicts the fact that $C$ is maximal.
 Hence, if $C$ is finite, $\frac {d\tau}{dt}$ must be unbounded.
 In particular $\tau_t$ cannot remain in a bounded set, as the RHS of the evolution equation would be bounded.
 In conclusion, if $\tau_t$ is bounded, we have $C=+\infty$.
-If $\tau_t$ converges towards $\tau_\infty$, the limit must be a fixed point of the flow and $\delta^\star_{\tau_\infty}\mu_N^r(\tau_\infty)=0$. \end{proof} \begin{rmks} The kernel of the operator $\delta^\star_\tau$ contains the constants.
-In the general setting the kernel may not be reduced to constant and Proposition~\ref{prop:convflow} does not allow to conclude that limits of the discrete flow are isotropic quadrangular meshes.
-It seems reasonable, especially in view of the experimental results of \S\ref{sec:discflow}, to expect that the flow is always trapped in a compact set of $\scrM_N$.
-The study of these questions shall be carried out in a sequel to this work~\cite{JRT}. \end{rmks}
+If $\tau_t$ converges towards $\tau_\infty$, the limit must be a fixed point of the flow and $\delta^\star_{\tau_\infty}\mu_N^r(\tau_\infty)=0$. \end{proof}